mdawar/jetstream-api-demos/README.md

 # Demo showing how messages are pulled by workers
 ./tmux/consumeworker.sh
 # Demo with slow workers showing the heartbeat errors
-# Run `make produce` a second time to see how slow workers pull
-# more messages that they should.
+# Run `make produce` a second time to see how slow workers pull messages more than they should.
 ./tmux/slowconsumeworker.sh
 ```